Kirsten Kearse is a director and writer of television, theater, short stories, and films.

-She was a script supervisor in New York for a million years, has performed at UCBLA, been a half-assed actor at Dixon's Place in NYC, played keyboards in all the hot Scandinavian clubs, been chased by horny steers through the Austrian Alps, and fake-sipped a saucer of blood in the Nigerian bush.
+She's performed at UCBLA, read at The KGB (NYC), been a half-assed actor at Dixon's Place (NYC), played keyboards in all the hot Scandinavian clubs, been chased by horny steers through the Austrian Alps, and fake-sipped a saucer of blood in the Nigerian bush.

 "When viewed as a trio these slim dramedies are suddenly a searing indictment of the professional rat race, sheep-like belief in authority, and any other animal analogy for corporate uniformity that you care to employ.
 Like the magic pelt that hides Catherine Deneuve from her lecherous father in Jaques Demi’s Donkey Skin, a Horsefinger’s hooves are a symbol of defiance, an anarchic battle cry, existing in the gray area between point of pride and mark of shame."